DCrawley94/nc-teaching-resources/seminar_plans/sd_be/sql_bookshop/seminar_2/plan.md

 WHERE title IS NULL;
 ```

--- using an aggregate function, list the names of all the associated actors in the db for each film with a rating less than 5

-Count the number of actors that have been in a film that has a rating less than 5
+3. Count the number of actors that have been in a film that has a rating less than 5

 ```sql
 SELECT Count(actor_name) as actor_count